redcooler/capyclaim/README.md

+# CapybaraGo!
+Is an idle rpg mobile game with an emphesis on DPS and pets.
+And of course that sweet happy capy life :) !

 # capyclaim

 capybaraGO! android game has a code claiming system, this automates it.
 Capybara Go codes can be found in the discord but i will eventually add them all here for a word list to iterate, collecting all codes in a sitting for a new account. the captcha isnt automated yet.
 I plan to add the feature of captcha automation soon, i just havent gotten around to it but i dont think it will be to hard.

 - [x] Proof of concept